 Be Love is the second full song video I did.
 While Flying Dream is all over the lattice, Be Love occupies a small space, moving left and right between Major and Mixolydian modes.

-I’m posting these again so they will be at the top of the front page for a little while.
-October has brought two terrific new collaborators into my life, and I’m shifting my focus from study and writing to performing and creativity.
+I’m posting these again so they will be close to the top of the front page.
+Anjalisa Aitken and The Harmony People have come into my life, and I’m shifting my focus from study and writing to performing and creativity.

 I think I’ve pretty well said what I have to say about the lattice for now.
 The videos are explained, and I’ve brought you pretty much up to speed with my lattice explorations so far.
 I’ll still be learning, and I’ll keep you posted, but I’m content with this particular yearlong blurt.
 Time to get out there and put all this cool stuff to use!

 There is plenty to find here.
 A random approach might work best — find a recent article that catches your eye, click links to go deeper, and use the back button to get back up the chain.
-The “Related Posts” feature in the right sidebar might lead you to interesting places.
+I’m especially fond of the posts in the Septimal Harmony category.

 PS I have other presences on the Web.
 Here are some links: